tud-acs/lab1-ci/README.md

 run: time ./acsmatmult -a
 ```

+You can check the Runner status at "Your GitHub repository page" -> Settings -> Actions -> Runners.
+If you find a runner is down, contact TA.

 ## What sort of applications am I allowed to run on the Runner?

 * You are __only allowed to run jobs that are directly related to the course__